Uill2110/IMDb-RPA/README.md

 > Status: ready to homolog ⚠️

 --All the necessary files libs it's listed in requirements.txt file.

 --The webdriver.exe it's on the config package.

 # IMDb-RPA
 ### This RPA Solution must open the IMDb Page, get all favorite movies informations enable and genarate an Excel File.

+## STEP-0 RUN_THE_PROGRAM
++ To run the program, we just need install the required libs and after this run the 'run.py' file.

 ## STEP-1 OPEN_PAGE
 + When we open the page the robot need click to login and send the credentials.